ogni90/sca-maven-plugin/README.md

 ## Cohesion Metric (LCOM)
 The plugin calculates a per class score for *L*ack of *CO*hesion in *M*ethods.
+This metric is calculated by finding connected sets of methods in classes.
+Methods are connected if they share instance variables or call each other.
+The number of connected sets is the LCOM score.
 The lower this number is, the better.

 ## Coupling Metrics